-In the Mole-Dagbani political system power is concentrated in the hands of a paramount chief or king, often referred to as the Ya Naa in Dagbon.
+In the Mole-Dagbani political system, a paramount chief or king, often referred to as the Ya Naa in Dagbon.
 The system is structured in a manner that the paramount chief is occupying the highest position.
 Below the paramount chief are the sub-chiefs and other traditional authorities of the various chiefdoms who are all answerable to the paramount chief.
 The paramount chief makes all major decisions concerning land, governance and serves as the custodian of the indigenous culture